 Avoid injury or damage to your boat.
-The motor cover is heavy and may require more than one person to lift it manually.
+The motor cover is heavy and may require more than one person to lift.
 If lifting the box manually, position one person at each grab handle and lift straight up.
 Place support into position.

-Before opening the motor box, make sure no items are on top of the motor box and any cushions, inserts or stored equipment are secure or removed.
-Make sure all obstructions are cleared before closing the box.
+Do not operate the motor box assembly if your ski tow is installed.
+Damage to the motor box, hinges, ski tow and lifting unit can result.
+Before opening the motor box, make sure the ski tow is removed, no items are on top of the motor box and any cushions, inserts or stored equipment are secure or removed.
+Use the motor box support to support the box once it is open.
+Be sure to return the support back to its stow position and clear any obstructions before closing the box.
 Wind and conditions may allow the motor box to open beyond its limits; use caution during these conditions.